 Cannot call extension method directly

-A method that is defined within the Library as an 'extension method', such as asString may only be called using 'dot syntax' on a named
+A method that is defined within the Library as an extension method, such as asString, may be called on a named

-value or an expression.
+value or an expression only using dot syntax.

 Cannot prefix function with 'property'